Bittu5134/random/Edible-Biomes/README.md

 _ B _
 _ C _
 ```
-In a crafting table place the items in the above pattern and select the items absed on the list provided below.
+In a crafting table place the items in the above pattern and select the items based on the list provided below.
 in all these cases `C` will be the fork handle of the respective biome.

 | Biome        | A              | B               |